SimonMaracine/checkers-engine/engine/protocol.md

 ### GO [don't play move]

 Tells the engine to think and return the best move of its current internal position.
-It should optionally not play the resulted move on its internal board.
+It should optionally not play the resulted move on its internal board, if the second token is equal to the string *dontplaymove*.

 ### SETPARAMETER \<parameter name\> \<parameter value\>